-NOTE: Evidence for this indicator should differentiate between tools that the High School provides the instructor and systems that the instructor has devised on his/her own initiative.
+NOTE: Evidence for this indicator should differentiate between tools that the high school provides the instructor and systems that the instructor has devised on his/her own initiative.

-JPA Location of Evidence: • Instructor portfolio - Appendix B-9 Differentiated Instruction [F2]
+• Instructor portfolio - Appendix B-9

+☐ Differentiated Instruction [F2]

-Ш Examples of how data v vas u sed to design, implement and ev aluate le earning [] F13] $\overline{}$
+☐ Examples of how data was used to design, implement and evaluate learning [F13]

-Changes to curriculum and learning activities (such as customized CM presentation [F1] and differentiated instruction [F2]
+☐ Changes to curriculum and learning activities (such as customized CM presentation

+[F1] and differentiated instruction [F2]

-Level of Performance Evident Notes Using data from multiple assessments of student learning and an examination of professional practices.
+Level of Performance Evident Notes Level of Performance Distinguished Using data from multiple assessments of student learning and an examination of professional practices.
 Systematically design, monitor and revise curriculum, instruction and assessment to ensure vertical and horizontal alignment and alignment with the institution's goals for achievement and instruction and statement of purpose.
 There is a systematic, collaborative process in place that requires the use of multiple measures, including formative assessments, to assess that student learning is consistent with course objectives, inform the ongoing modification of instruction, and provide data for possible curriculum revision.
-There is also a systematic, collaborative process in place that ensures alignment each time curriculum, instruction and/or assessments are reviewed or revised.
-0
+There is also a systematic, collaborative process in Evident Notes place that ensures alignment each time curriculum, instruction and/or assessments are reviewed or revised.

-Level of Performance Evident Notes Using data from student assessments and an examination of professional practices, personnel design, monitor and revise curriculum, instruction and assessment to ensure vertical and horizontal alignment and alignment with the institution's goals for achievement and instruction and statement of 0 purpose.
+Level of Performance Evident Notes Using data from student assessments and an examination of professional practices, personnel design, monitor and revise curriculum, instruction and assessment to ensure vertical and horizontal alignment and alignment with the institution's goals for achievement and instruction and statement of purpose.
 There is a process in place that requires the use of multiple measures, including formative assessments, to assess that student learning is consistent with course objectives, inform the ongoing modification of instruction, and provide data for possible curriculum revision.
 There is also a process in place that ensures alignment each time curriculum, instruction and/or assessments are reviewed or revised.
-Personnel design, monitor and revise curriculum, instruction and assessment to ensure vertical and horizontal alignment and alignment with the institution's goals for achievement and instruction and statement of purpose.
+0 Personnel design, monitor and revise curriculum, instruction and assessment to ensure vertical and horizontal alignment and alignment with the institution's goals for achievement and instruction and statement of purpose.
 The process may include multiple measures, including formative assessments, to assess that student learning is consistent with course objectives.
 Inform the ongoing modification of instruction, and provide data for possible curriculum revision.
-A process is sometimes implemented to ensure alignment when curriculum, instruction and/or assessments are reviewed or revised. Ο
+A process is sometimes implemented to ensure alignment when curriculum, instruction and/or assessments are reviewed or revised.
+0

 Level of Performance Evident Notes

-Needs Improvement 0

 Personnel rarely or never monitor and adjust curriculum, instruction and assessment to ensure vertical and horizontal alignment or alignment with the institution's goals for achievement and instruction and statement of purpose.
 The process includes limited measures to assess that student learning is consistent with course objectives or to inform the ongoing modification of instruction.
 No process exists to ensure alignment when curriculum, instruction and/or assessments are reviewed or revised.
+0

 Actions:

-Standard 3.3: Teachers engage students in their learning through instructional strategies that ensure achievement of learning expectations
+Standard 3.3: Teachers engage students in their learning through instructional strategies that ensure achievement of learning expectations.

 • Instructor portfolio - Appendix B-9

-CM Usage report (evidencing use of CM) [D8]
+☐ CM Usage report (evidencing use of CM) [D8]

-COFI or school's classroom observation reports [C1]
+☐ COFI or school's classroom observation reports [C1]

 • Cadet Portfolios - Appendix B-3

-Evidences of application of curricular knowledge
+☐ Evidences of application of curricular knowledge

-Evidence of authentic assessments
+☐ Evidence of authentic assessments

 Evidence of Interdisciplinary projects

-• Service Learning - Appendix B-2
+- Service Learning Appendix B-2

-Service Learning Presentation Rubric

-• Battalion Staff Continuous Improvement Presentation - Appendix B-1

-Rubric from Battalion Staff Continuous Improvement Presentation
+☐ Service Learning Presentation Rubric - Battalion Staff Continuous Improvement Presentation Appendix B-1 - ☐ Rubric from Battalion Staff Continuous Improvement Presentation

-• Drill/In-Ranks/Color Guard - Appendices B-4
+• Drill OR In-Ranks/Color Guard - Appendix B-4 or B-5/B-6

-Cadet Drill Criteria
+☐ Cadet Drill Criteria

-Color Guard Criteria
+☐ Color Guard Criteria

 ☐ In-Ranks Scoring Worksheet